Freddie Woodruff: Perpetrators

 Anzor Sharmaidze, a 20-year-old former Soviet draftee, was convicted of Woodruff's murder.
 Sharmaidze was alleged to have been a "drunk bandit" and to have randomly shot at Woodruff.
 Although he has not formally cleared of the charges, Sharmaidze was released from prison in 2008 when additional investigation turned up witnesses who claimed they were forced to implicate Sharmaidze during the initial investigation and trial.

 In 2013, Georgian Minister of Justice Tea Tsulukiani stated that "[t]he case has not been properly investigated".
 Tsulukiani said she believed that the killing embarrassed President of Georgia Eduard Shevardnadze and cast doubt in the United States government about his ability to lead his nation.

-In a 2018 book by Michael Pullara, The Spy Who Was Left Behind: Russia, the United States, and the True Story of the Betrayal and Assassination of a CIA Agent, the author brings together a unique mix of police procedural, personal memoir and political thriller, to tell the true-life tale of the author's research into the death of CIA station chief Freddie Woodruff.
-The story involves complex post-cold war political intrigue, but the narrative is tightly driven by the core story of Pullara's personal investigation into the unsolved murder and the extensive cover-up that followed in Washington and Moscow.
+In a 2018 book by Michael Pullara, The Spy Who Was Left Behind: Russia, the United States, and the True Story of the Betrayal and Assassination of a CIA Agent describes Pullara's personal investigation into the unsolved murder.